This is the Weight and Healthcare newsletter! If you like what you are reading, please consider subscribing and/or sharing!

 There is something else in common between the OAC of 2014 and today.
 At both times, they were involved in parallel campaigns that claimed to be about ending weight stigma, but were in fact about selling more weight loss interventions.

 We’ve seen this before.
 It was a tactic used by Purdue Pharma and other pharma and medical device companies to sell opioids – they created non-profits like the American Pain Foundation that were billed as advocacy groups for pain patients (a legitimate group of patients who deserve advocacy and treatment,) but were, in fact, funded by and acting in the interest of the pharmaceutical industry.
-The work of these non-profits influenced legitimate government and healthcare organizations to do the pharma companies’ bidding, including influencing the behavior of doctors and other healthcare providers with their patients, creating an explosion in pain diagnoses and opioid prescriptions.
+The work of these organizations influenced legitimate government and healthcare organizations to do the pharma companies’ bidding, including influencing the behavior of doctors and other healthcare providers with their patients, creating an explosion in pain diagnoses and opioid prescriptions.

 This is exactly what Novo Nordisk and other weight loss companies want to do, so it’s not surprising that they are taking a page or two from the Purdue Pharma Oxycontin playbook.